matter-labs/zksync-era/docs/specs/zkVM/Decentralisation/network_design_for_zkSync_BFT.md

   randomized in practice
 - Block production goes on even if the network is partitioned.

-In contrast, zksync-BFT blockchain is supposed to be an L2 PoS blockchain, responsible for sequencing the transactions: availability of the blockchain state and censorship resistance are provided on a best effort basis (with a weight of stake on the L2 chain) as the strong guarantees on these properties are provided by the L1 Ethereum chain (thanks to the zkSync SNARK proofs and Ethereum calldata storage).
+In contrast, ZK Stack BFT blockchain is supposed to be an L2 PoS blockchain, responsible for sequencing the transactions: availability of the blockchain state and censorship resistance are provided on a best effort basis (with a weight of stake on the L2 chain) as the strong guarantees on these properties are provided by the L1 Ethereum chain (thanks to the ZK Stack SNARK proofs and Ethereum calldata storage).
 In a sense, we could reduce our L2-blockchain to just leader election and it would be equally decentralized (and simpler in implementation).
-The problem with such a leader-election system would mean that the only notion of finality that we would get would be the one provided by L1 (which is O(hours) given the current zkSync implementation). zkSync L2 PoS chain is supposed to provide a fast “optimistic” finality (single party finality < **L2 finality** < L1 finality).
+The problem with such a leader-election system would mean that the only notion of finality that we would get would be the one provided by L1 (which is O(mins) as we want to utilize state diff compression for cheap DA costs).
+ZK Stack L2 PoS chain is supposed to provide a fast “optimistic” finality
+(single party finality < **L2 finality** < L1 finality).
 That’s why it is important to reach the L2 consensus fast (like ~1s per block) and that requires a careful design of the network layer to get the messages between the consensus participants fast enough.